 The board of the Maasai Women Blazing Trails organization is created as the heart of the organization to achieve its goals for the target community.

-Maasai woman from a humble village in Manyara, Tanzania, defied societal norms and poverty to achieve academic excellence.
-Overcoming significant challenges, including financial hardship and the pressure of early marriage, she persevered through her educational journey.
+A Maasai woman from a humble village in Manyara, Tanzania, defied societal norms and poverty to achieve academic excellence.
+She faced significant challenges, including financial hardship and the pressure of early marriage, but she persevered through her educational journey...Read more..

 Is the chairman of the village at the local government level and has the authority to receive cooperation projects from community development stakeholders.
 He knows very well the needs of his people and has a place in the board to intensify the impact of our work in the community.